 Video-assisted thoracic sympathectomy (VATS) is the most widely used type of surgery to treat hyperhidrosis.
 VATS is usually recommended to treat cases of hyperhidrosis that have failed to respond to other types of treatment.

-During the procedure, a surgeon will make two small incisions on the side of your chest and remove some of the nerve tissue that runs from your sympathetic nervous system to the affected sweat glands.
+During the procedure, a surgeon makes two small incisions on the side of your chest and remove some of the nerve tissue that runs from your sympathetic nervous system to the affected sweat glands.

 So far, VATS has been moderately successful in treating hyperhidrosis.
-However, the operation does carry a significant risk of associated side effects as outlined below.
+However, the operation does carry a significant risk of associated side effects.

-The most common side effect of VATS is excessive sweating in another part of the body, usually the lower back or upper thighs.
+The most common side effect is excessive sweating in another part of the body, usually the lower back or upper thighs.
 This is known as compensatory sweating.

 It is thought that almost all people who have the VATS procedure will experience some degree of mild compensatory sweating.
 However, an estimated 1 in 20 people will develop a more severe form of compensatory sweating.
 This is more likely to happen if you are obese.